mozilla-services/autograph/signer/apk/README.rst

 Signature request
 -----------------

-This signer supports both a `/sign/data/` and `/sign/file` endpoints.
+This signer supports both `/sign/data/` and `/sign/file` endpoints.
 Both use the same request format:

 .. code:: json